Worried that your sex life will take a hit as you age -- or worse, that it might go away forever? Don’t be.

 Menopause -- which usually starts between 45 and 55 -- can cause vaginal dryness and thinning.
 That make sex painful.
 Medications and over-the-counter lubricants and even lubricated condoms often help -- and so can more sex.
 Desire can plummet along with your hormone levels.
 Talk to your doctor about the medications you take.
 They could be to blame.

 “Incontinence that older people are likely to have also is embarrassing,” McNicoll says.
 “One strategy is to go [to the bathroom] before you have sex.”

 If you’re a woman who has trouble having an orgasm, your doctor might prescribe ED drugs.
 But that’s usually a last resort.
-She’ll probably start by adjusting any meds that make it hard for you to get in the mood.
+They’ll probably start by adjusting any meds that make it hard for you to get in the mood.